wilsonfreitas/awesome-quant/README.md

 - [AbsBox](https://github.com/yellowbean/AbsBox) - A Python based library to model cashflow for structured product like Asset-backed securities (ABS) and Mortgage-backed securities (MBS).
 - [Intrinsic-Value-Calculator](https://github.com/akashaero/Intrinsic-Value-Calculator) - A Python tool for quick calculations of a stock's fair value using Discounted Cash Flow analysis.
 - [Kelly-Criterion](https://github.com/deltaray-io/kelly-criterion) - Kelly Criterion implemented in Python to size portfolios based on J. L. Kelly Jr's formula.
+- [rateslib](https://github.com/attack68/rateslib) - A fixed income library for pricing bonds and bond futures, and derivatives such as IRS, cross-currency and FX swaps.

 ### Indicators